 Let's take a look at some of your best budget choices in flat-bar bikes.

 Okay, so the Explorer isn’t truly typical in that it’s got 26in wheels rather than 700c ones, but that’s not necessarily a bad thing - those smaller wheels are stronger and the fatter tyres should give plenty of comfort and grip.
 It also comes with a rack as well as mudguards.
-Halfords list it for £173.99 but if you buy it click and collect they’ll build it up and give it a free service after six weeks, though they don't currently seem to have stock.
 If you want something similar but with 700c wheels (and more gears) the Apollo Belmont (below) is worth checking out.

-The Belmont and Elyse both have aluminium frames, mudguards, chainguard and rack, making them very practical urban and picnic transport.
+The Belmont and women's equivalent the Elyse both have aluminium frames, mudguards, chainguard and rack, making them very practical urban and picnic transport.
 Halfords provides a free service after six weeks, and will put the bike together for you.

 Like virtually all bikes under the £300 mark, both have Shimano gears.
 In this case they're operated by twist-grip shifters, which control an 18-speed transmission for a wide range of gears.